Thursday, December 2, 2010

 • Microstocksubmitter

-Microstocksubmitter, developed by microstock contributor Yermolayev Konstantin is a standalone application which upload files to every selected agencies.
+Microstocksubmitter, developed by microstock contributor Yermolayev Konstantin is a standalone application capable of uploading pictures to many stock agencies.
 It is not an "upload once "product, however the big advantage is that, you can (for 7 agencies so far) select categories and your attach model releases from the application itself which is a real time saver.
 Pop up window sale reports are also available and are working for DT,SS,FT,CSP, 123RF,IS, Veer at the moment.

 Final submission and upload of model releases necessary: Stockfresh,Scanstockphoto,Yaymicro,Zoonar,